salvarenga74/ReactPortfolio_HW20/README.md

 ## Usage

 I met the accepted criteria of this assignment and have gone beyond (in my opinion) to create a beautiful portfolio page that is a reflection of my potential as a developer and my work ethic.
 It contains 2 current photos of myself, has a section that describes the other applications I have deployed, contains a section with some background about myself, and gives my contact information.
+My portfolio is also a React website that is mobile friendly.

 My Portfolio has a functioning Navigation Bar that jump down to the desired section within the webpage.
 Links to a downloadable PDF of my resume.
-And contains links to my updated Github and LinkedIn accounts.
+And contains links to my updated Github and LinkedIn accounts in the footer of all pages.
+I have also included a formatted form where recruiters could potentially contact me.
+However at this time there is not storage feature for messages received and so I also included my contact information for those interested in contacting me.

-It also shows the advanced CSS that was expected such as growing sections when the user hovers over them, links on images that deploy to live websites, and a responsive layout that changed based on the screen view.
+It also shows the advanced CSS that was expected such as links on images that deploy to live websites, and a responsive layout that changed based on the screen view.

 ## License